 Enabling you to eat properly

 You will note that if you have misaligned teeth, eating your daily meals can be a difficult task.
 Some people with misaligned jaws or bad bites experience pain and stiffness while chewing, making every-day life uncomfortable.
 On top of that, if you cannot chew your food properly your digestion process is likely to get affected.
 Again, braces can be the solution to this issue.

-This might be a strange one to add in here – after all, not too long ago braces were known as “embarrassing” and were often associated with negative stereotypes… But gone are the days where braces are strange and ugly – having braces is now considered normal.
-On top of that, braces can be the first step towards a smile you can truly be proud of – a healthy smile.
+This might be a strange one to add in here – after all, not too long ago they were known as “embarrassing” and were often associated with negative stereotypes… But gone are the days where it’s considered strange and ugly – having braces is now considered normal.
+On top of that, they can be the first step towards a smile you can truly be proud of – a healthy smile.
 Self-confidence is essential to an individual’s health, and having bad teeth can prevent someone from smiling, laughing, and enjoying life out of fear of ridicule or being made fun of.
 If you aren’t proud of your smile, talk to one of our dentists about the best ways to improve it, and learn if braces are right for you.

 Reasons why braces are considered:

 - Shifting jaw

 - Teeth and jaw that look strangely proportioned

 Adults of all ages are also great candidates.
 It’s never too late!